DrRoad/WearableComputing-dsc/README.md

 Given that I am not a mechanical engineer, and that I find the names in the "features.txt" files descriptive enough for the columns of the data set, I will use them as descriptive variable names for the experiments data frame.
 For the others, I'll define them appropriately.

 Thus, to label each of these data frames, I use the following code:
 <pre><code>
 # Use the colnames function to specify the column names of a data frame:
 colnames(features) <- c("id", "FeatureName")	# label the columns of features
 colnames(activities) <- c("ActivityId", "ActivityName")	# label the columns of activities
+# ActivityId, even though not strictly needed, I decided to keep it, as it can ease
+# ulterior analysis

 subjects <- read.table("./merged/subject_merged.txt")	# load the subject (volunteer) ids
 colnames(subjects) <- c("SubjectId")			# label the columns of subjects